 Gordon and his officers arrive to find the drugs and disarmed thugs at the scene and Falcone bound to a searchlight with his coat cut in such a way as to produce the shadow of a bat in the night sky.

-Meanwhile, Rachel is getting off a monorail train, while being shadowed by two thugs.
+Meanwhile, Rachel is getting off a monorail train, while being shadowed by two of Falcone's thugs.
 She notices one and threatens him with a taser.
 He runs in fear when he sees Batman beating up the second thug.
 As Rachel turns she screams at the sight of Batman.
 He produces photographs compromising Judge Faden and then disappears as a police officer shows up.

-Batman makes his way to the Narrows and finds an apartment stuffed with cuddly rabbit toys stuffed with the drugs.
+Batman makes his way back to the Narrows and finds an apartment stuffed with cuddly rabbit toys stuffed with the drugs.
 At that moment Dr. Crane and two of his men enter and Batman hides.
 At Dr. Crane's orders, the thugs douse gasoline around the apartment.
 Batman comes out of hiding and beats the two thugs.
 Dr. Crane, wearing his burlap mask, emerges and gases him with the same gas he used on Falcone, using gas cylinders hidden in his shirt cuffs.
 Batman falls helplessly to the floor and scrambles around hallucinating bats and his parents' death.
 Dr. Crane douses him in gasoline while taunting him.
 He then lights a cigarette lighter and throws it at Batman's chest, causing his suit to burst into flames.
 Batman throws himself out of the window into the rain swept streets of the Narrows and hits the street with a thud.
 Desperately rolling around he puts out the flames, to the shock of the on-lookers, and then stumbles about trying to get his grapple gun.
 He fires the gun upwards and is carried to to a nearby rooftop.
 From there he grabs his communicator and calls for Alfred to help him.
 He's still suffering from the hallucinations.
 Alfred arrives and takes Batman into the car and drives him to the Manor.
-Batman tells him to 'take poison...blood...blood poison'.
+Batman tells him to 'take poison...blood...blood poison', before passing out.

 Rachel turns up at the Manor to give Bruce his birthday present and to apologize that she can't make his birthday party that night.
 Her boss has been missing for two days; she jokes bitterly about searching the river for his body.
-She cuts away from the conversation as she get a message informing her that Falcone has been moved from prison to Arkham on Dr. Crane's orders.
+She cuts away from the conversation as she get a text message informing her that Falcone has been moved from prison to Arkham on Dr. Crane's orders.
 She rushes off to challenge Dr. Crane's decision.
 Knowing the she is in danger from Dr. Crane, Bruce changes to Batman, despite the guests who will soon arrive for his party.

 Although Dr. Crane's henchmen are prepared, Batman appears in the basement and overcomes them all easily.
 He gasses Crane with his own toxin.
 He interrogates Dr. Crane, who lets slip that he is working for Ra's al Ghul before passing out.
 Batman picks up Rachel and takes her high up on the landing before the huge stairway at Arkham's entrance.
 The police arrive.
 Not willing to wait for backup in the form of a SWAT team as Flass is, Gordon goes into the building and is grabbed by Batman.
 The SWAT teams arrive.
 Batman explains to Gordon that he needs to get Rachel to his hideout so he can give her the antidote to the toxin.
-But Batman can't escape the Swat team while carrying Rachel, so he asks Gordon carry her to the alley outside on the Narrows side.
+But Batman can't escape the SWAT team while carrying Rachel, so he asks Gordon carry her to the alley outside on the Narrows side.
 He then activates a device in the heel of his boot, which emits a high-pitched scream.
-Gordon takes Rachel down the stairway as SWAT raids the building.
+Gordon takes Rachel down the stairway as the SWAT crew raids the building.
 As they begin to set up, a huge swarm of bats breaks into the building in response to Batman's signal.
 With bats everywhere distracting the SWAT officers, Batman drops from the stairway using his cape to land safely.
 He breaks into the prisoners' area, courteously apologizing for disturbing the inmates, and uses explosives to break outside.
 There he meets Gordon and takes Rachel from him.